greymechanic/my-github-repo/_posts/2014-10-27-My-First-Post.md

 title: Cool Post
 tag: cool thing
 category: this category
+published: true
 ---

-This is a post.
+**This** is a post.
 This is a post.
 This is a post.
 This is a post.
 This is a post.
 This is a post.
 This is a post.

 This is a post.
 This is a post.
 This is a post.
 This is a post.
 This is a post.
 This is a post.
 This is a post.